 News crews and a dozen supporters bearing "Free Assange" placards gathered outside the embassy, a five-storey red-brick building in the upmarket district of Knightsbridge where Assange sought refuge on Tuesday.

-There was no sighting of Assange, whose distinctive white-blond hair has helped make him instantly recognizable around the world.
-A reporter from the Bureau of Investigative Journalism, a non-profit organization based at London's City University, was permitted inside to see Assange and said he was in good spirits.
+There was no sighting of Assange, whose distinctive white-blond hair has helped make him instantly recognisable around the world.
+A reporter from the Bureau of Investigative Journalism, a non-profit organisation based at London's City University, was permitted inside to see Assange and said he was in good spirits.

 Ecuador said Assange had expressed fears that if sent to Sweden he would be extradited onwards to the United States where he believes he could face criminal charges punishable by death.

 "I genuinely believe, and I know him well, that he fears for his life," said Vaughan Smith, who hosted Assange at his country mansion for 13 months after the Australian was freed on bail in December 2010.